 This chapter lists the conditions that determine which configuration file takes precedence, if both an HTML session files and a user .cph file exist.
 It also explains how the configuration file is handled when included within a distribution package.

 Rules defining Pro behavior

-The following sections list the rules for determining the settings implemented - default settings in HTML session files or user customized . cph settings.
+This section lists the rules for determining the settings implemented - default settings in HTML session files or user customized . cph settings.

 No user configuration (.cph) file exists